-You’re coming off a high from this weekend, checking race results, going over the best moments of running the Kaiser Permanente Half Marathon or 5K.
-Whether you did your best time or enjoyed a fun walk with friends, that’s an achievement to celebrate.
+You’re coming off a high from finishing a virtual event such as the Kaiser Permanente Half Marathon or 5K.
+Whether you achieved a new goal or just had fun getting in shape, that’s an achievement to celebrate.
 But now what?

 The truth is, knowing how to recover is just as important as knowing how to race.
 According to physical therapists and sports medicine experts, it’s not in our workouts that we become better athletes, it’s in the time between them.
 That means if we don’t take the time to rest or help our depleted bodies recover, we actually limit our gains.
 And continuing to overdo it can lead to worse – many runners find themselves coming down with colds or even the flu post-race if they don’t take care of themselves.
 Here’s what to do to maintain and build on the gains you’ve made.